-Trading Roots brings together many of the Grand Union Orchestra’s core musicians – British artists from the world’s major musical traditions, all well-known in their own right – into a single ensemble.
+This Grand Union project brings together the Grand Union Orchestra’s core musicians – British artists from the world’s major musical traditions, many of them first generation migrants, all well-known in their own right – into a single ensemble.
 As the title suggests, the aim is to create original music from sharing ideas and techniques from the musical cultures they were born and brought up in.

 This ensemble varyies in size and make-up according to the particular event, with musicians drawn from: